Best Smartwatches for Android Phones (2026)

 If battery life is the top priority

-→ Withings ScanWatch Nova (~$500) is a hybrid analog watch with ECG, SpO2, and 30-day battery that looks like a regular dress watch. [src3]
+→ Withings ScanWatch Nova (~$500) is a hybrid analog watch with a small OLED sub-display, ECG, SpO2, and 30-day battery.
+It looks like a regular dress watch but offers medical-grade health monitoring. [src3]

 Default recommendation

 → Google Pixel Watch 4 (~$349).
-Works with every Android phone, no brand-locked features, strong fitness tracking, 40-hour battery on 45mm, cleanest Wear OS experience. [src1, src2]
+It works equally well with every Android phone, has no brand-locked features, offers strong fitness tracking, 40-hour battery on the 45mm model, and the cleanest Wear OS software experience. [src1, src2]

 Key Market Trends (2026)